 selected tracks will be at the sole discretion of CMTrx

-Every now and then the universe will see to it that like minded musicians, friends, songwriters, vocalists and any manner of creative spirit come together in unanticipated fashion to explore a shared and energized focus.
+Every now and then like minded musicians, friends, songwriters, vocalists and any manner of creative spirit come together in unanticipated fashion to explore a shared and energized focus.

 Much of this recorded work has it's individual story.
 We provide collaborative material to open up some new perspective ... to illustrate where others have found the common ground to explore a deeper level of musical prowess, the kind of stuff that comes out of nowhere and puts you in a whole new place.
 Palpable, "can do no wrong" creative energy.
 The universe at play in its perfect state.